 If you press ahead with a major renovation project right now, know that you’ll almost certainly have to pay double or even treble price for what you would normally.
 You’ll also be on a long waiting list for the materials to even reach you, which is sure to impact your timetable and labor costs.

 The Pandemic ProblemThe Pandemic Problem

 Renovating a townhouse comes with far fewer issues but still poses problems.
 It’s unrealistic to expect contractors to keep their masks on at all times during their physically laboring work.
 Safety concerns like this mean that any project is bound to take longer than usual.
 The longer a job takes, the more the costs are bound to rack up.
 You may also have a hard time finding contractors who are willing to do the work.
-Like the factor and logistical industries, there’s a huge backlog now that’s putting many projects on hold.
+There’s a huge backlog now, putting many projects on hold like the factor and logistical industries.

 Hidden Problems and ViolationsHidden Problems and Violations

 When you’re buying a fixer-upper, you’re buying it as-is.
 The older the home, the more likely there are to be problems.
 A home inspection can uncover some of these, but you won’t know about specific problems until work begins in most cases.
 This has always been an issue when buying a fixer-upper, which is why it’s so important that you have a reserve fund in store.
 Combined with a pandemic, this becomes a more acute problem.
 Costs can sometimes be ten times the original estimate, straining a buyer’s finances even further in an already difficult time.

 Similarly, older homes may have code violations or liens that add further to the cost.
 Performing thorough due diligence is now more important than ever, but you may miss a few things even then.
 The most common issues that aren’t detected until work begins are defective plumbing and electrical lines.
 As the adage goes – buyer beware.